Legendary Beowulf Fighting Dragon Grendel In Heroic Poem Written In Anglo-Saxon England

 J. R. Skelton – Illustration in the children’s book Stories of Beowulf (H. E. Marshall). – Public Domain

-With thirty men's strength, Beowulf fights Grendel unarmed and kills him by pulling off one of the monster's arms.
+Beowulf, possessing the strength of thirty men, confronts Grendel unarmed and triumphantly defeats him by tearing off one of the monster's arms.

 Wiglaf is the single warrior to return and witness Beowulf's death.
 Illustration by J. R. Skelton, 1908.
 Public Domain